condinoaljoseph/aljoseph.co/README.md

 Personal blogs and portfolio.
 Just for fun and my hobby of coding.
 From static HTML site to client side rendered portfolio and finally using Nextjs.

 I will make an archive of my portfolio history in this repo.
-I thinking of it.
+I am thinking of it.
 Well if you're interested checkout the projects for my roadmap.
 Inspired from dan's iconic [overreacted.io](https://overreacted.io/) and [leerob](https://leerob.io/).

 ### Are you an open-sourcerer?